DaveBackus/Data_Bootcamp_Book/graphs1.md

 plt.tick_params(labelcolor='red')            # change tick labels to red plt.legend(['GDP', 'Consumption'])           # more descriptive variable names
 ```
-In this way we add a title (14 point type, left justified), add a label to the y axis, change the limits of the x axis, make the tick labels red, and use more descriptive names in the legend.
+In this way we add a title (14-point type, left justified), add a label to the y axis, change the limits of the x axis, make the tick labels red, and use more descriptive names in the legend.

-**Exercise.** Add a `plt.ylim` statement starts the `y` axis at zero.  *Hint:*  Use `plt.ylim?` to get the documentation.  *Bonus points:*  Change the color of the line to magenta and the linewidth to 2.  *Hint:*  Use `plt.plot?` to get the documentation.
+**Exercise.** Add a `plt.ylim()` statement that starts the `y` axis at zero.  *Hint:*  Use `plt.ylim?` to get the documentation.  *Bonus points:*  Change the color of the line to magenta and the linewidth to 2.  *Hint:*  Use `plt.plot?` to get the documentation.

 **Exercise.** Create a line plot for the Fama-French dataframe `ff` that includes both returns.  *Bonus points:* Add a title.